 First, drop the tempo down to about 97 BPM.
 West coast beats are usually a good deal slower than other types of hip-hop.
 The slower speed evokes more anticipation of the snare and kick.

 This is what my groove sounds like…

 INSTRUMENT 1 – THE KIT

 Customize a kit in Battery 4 or another sampler of your choice.
-You will need at least one kick, a main snare, a supporting snare, a couple of closed hi hats, an open hi hat, and a ride cymbal.
+You will need at least one kick, the main snare, a supporting snare, a couple of closed hi-hats, an open hi-hat, and a ride cymbal.
 You may also use toms and FX if you wish.
 Make sure the kick has a little bit of fuzz in it – nothing too clean.

 Create a return track and bring the assigned send fader on the kit track all the way up.
 Drop a compressor onto the return and do some drastic processing (low threshold, high ratio, quick attack and long release).
 Make sure the return track is set to pre-mixer so that you can adjust the mix of dry and wet channels independently.
 This is what my processed drum groove sounds like by itself….

 As I mentioned earlier, this type of hip-hop features more realistic sounding instruments than other styles.
 As for bass, it should sound relatively human.
 With that being said, you can synthesize a pretty realistic electric bass in just about any subtractive synthesizer.
 I chose to use Monark by Native Instruments.
 I modified a preset called electric so that its cutoff was a bit lower with no resonance and the decay was a bit longer.
 This sound has the right waveforms for the style – saw and soft saw, separated by an octave.